andrew-johnson-4/andrew-johnson-4/README.md

 > There is a tradeoff made when choosing alphabet size (token space).
 More symbols requires more training and memorization.
 Fewer symbols requires more inference.
 >
-> For control systems I prefer a 12 symbol alphabet which is surprisingly diverse.
+> For control systems I prefer a 12 symbol alphabet which can be surprisingly diverse.

 ### 2024 Roadmap (Working towards a verified kernel language)